zesk/build/documentation/source/tools/bin.md

 # Binaries

-These are found in the `bin/build` directory and have equivalent functions.
+These are found in the `bin/build` directory and typically have equivalent functions within Zesk Build which are similar.

 <!-- TEMPLATE header 2 -->
 [⬅ Parent ](../index.md)